 What is Medical Electronics?

-Sensors play a predominant role in bringing the medical applications to the real world.
-Sensing elements such as Airflow, Temperature, Humidity, Pressure transducers, Thermistors etc. are proven to be necessary things to carry out medical solutions.
+Sensors play a predominant role in bringing medical applications to the real world.
+Sensing elements such as Airflow, Temperature, Humidity, Pressure transducers, Thermistors, etc. are proven to be necessary things to carry out medical solutions.
 Here is a list of electronic applications in the medical field.

 Applications of Medical Electronics

 - Respiratory monitoring

 - Imaging in Diagnostics

 - Visual Impaired scanning (Barcode Scanner)

 - Stress measurement

 - Glucose monitoring

 - Delivering Drugs